ChicoState/ux-kitchen-pantry/phaseIII/README.md

 Conclusion:

-In conclusion, our comprehensive approach to usability testing, protocol development, and IRB submission sets a solid foundation for conducting a ethically sound research study.
+Our comprehensive approach to usability testing, protocol development, and IRB submission sets a solid foundation for conducting a ethically sound research study.
 By focusing on evaluating navigation, task effectiveness, and user satisfaction in the usability test plan, we aim to gather valuable insights from cooking enthusiasts while ensuring adherence to ethical guidelines.
 The draft protocol outlines clear procedures for participant engagement and feedback collection, facilitating a structured and efficient study process.
 The IRB ensures the protection of participant rights and welfare.
 All of this together we are able to conduct a successful usability study and contribute meaningful findings to the field of research.

 ## Caveats